ShiLab-Bioinformatics/variScan/Algorithm-description.md

 'mismatched' => 'C' => ['seq 001', 'seq 002', ..., 'seq 137', ...]   (nearly 1000 items)
 ```

-The `matched A` list is long because most references have `A` at this position.
+The `matched A` list is long because most reference sequences have `A` at this position.
-The `mismatched A` list is short because only the references with another base
+The `mismatched A` list is short because only the reference sequences with another base
 at this position fail to match `A`.
 The reverse is true for rare bases such as
 `T`, `G`, and `C`: their match lists are short, while their mismatch lists are
 long.